ocadotechnology/aimmo/docs/architecture/README.md

 This section describes the whole game architecture and how things are structured.
 AI:MMO consists of four main components, split into their own directories.

 ---
+The following UML diagram is intended as a rough overview of the project:
 ![](uml.png?raw=true)

 ## Components